 Southwest Spice Blend

 • Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 450 degrees.
-Wash and dry all produce. • Halve, peel, and thinly slice onion; mince a few slices until you have 2 TBSP (4 TBSP for 4).
-Dice tomato.
-Roughly chop cilantro.
-Quarter lime.
-Halve, core, and thinly slice green pepper into strips. • In a small bowl, combine minced onion, tomato, half the cilantro, and a squeeze of lime juice.
-Season with salt and pepper. • In a separate small bowl, combine sour cream with a squeeze of lime juice.
+Wash and dry produce. • Quarter lime.
+Halve, core, and thinly slice green pepper into strips.
+Halve, peel, and thinly slice onion.
+Drain and rinse beans.
+Roughly chop cilantro. • In a small bowl, combine sour cream with a squeeze of lime juice.
 Season with salt and pepper.
 Stir in water 1 tsp at a time until mixture reaches a drizzling consistency.

-• While tortillas bake, heat a drizzle of oil in a large pan over medium-high heat.
-Add green pepper, sliced onion, and half the Southwest Spice (you’ll use the rest in the next step).
+• Heat a drizzle of oil in a large pan over medium-high heat.
+Add green pepper, onion, and half the Southwest Spice Blend (you’ll use the rest in the next step).
 Cook, stirring occasionally, until lightly charred and softened, 5-7 minutes.
 Season with salt and pepper. • Turn off heat; transfer to a plate.

-• Meanwhile, drain and rinse beans. • Heat pan used for veggies over medium-high heat.
-Add beans, Tex Mex paste, remaining Southwest Spice, and ¼ cup water (1⁄3 cup for 4 servings).
-Bring to a simmer and cook until liquid has mostly evaporated, 3-4 minutes. • Remove from heat and gently mash beans with a potato masher or back of a spoon.
-Stir in 1 TBSP butter (2 TBSP for 4).
-If mixture is too thick, add a splash of water.
+• Heat pan used for veggies over medium-high heat.
+Add beans, Tex-Mex paste, remaining Southwest Spice Blend, and ¼ cup water (1⁄3 cup for 4 servings).
+Bring to a simmer and cook, stirring occasionally, until liquid has mostly evaporated, 3-4 minutes. • Remove from heat; gently mash beans with a potato masher or back of a spoon.
+Stir in 1 TBSP butter (2 TBSP for 4) until melted.
+(TIP: If mixture is too thick, stir in a splash of water.)
 Season with salt and pepper.

 • Once tortillas are toasted, remove sheet from oven.
-Carefully spread each tortilla with smashed beans, then top with veggies and Mexican cheese. • Return to oven until cheese melts, 2-3 minutes.
+Carefully spread each tortilla with smashed beans, then top with veggies and Mexican cheese blend. • Return to top rack until cheese melts, 2-3 minutes.

 • Divide tostadas between plates.
-Top with pico de gallo, lime crema, and remaining cilantro.
+Top with pico de gallo, lime crema, and as much cilantro as you like.
 Serve with remaining lime wedges on the side.